 A WAYFINDING CHALLENGE: YEARS OF SPACE EVOLUTION

-A third challenge to a comfortable guest experience was some navigational confusion resulting from multiple architectural expansions over time.
+The third challenge to a comfortable guest experience was some navigational confusion resulting from multiple architectural expansions over time.
 For example, the Abbey was built and connected to the older Kirk House structure.
-To get to level 2 of the Kirk House, one has to ascend a stairs from level 2 of the Abbey.
+To get to level 2 of the Kirk House, one has to ascend stairs from level 2 of the Abbey.
 This was confusing to guests and was addressed with clear strategically placed signage.